veerrajukakarla434/2021-core-Java-full-course/index.md

 * - Subclasses and supra classes
 * - The keyword extends
 * - The use of super
-* -The use of try –catch-throw
+* - The use of try –catch-throw

 ## MODULE 5
 #### The Polymorphism